jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 There are always many philosophies to believe in.
 Only when the people become player gods do we get to declare which should be our ruling philosophy.

-Let's see how our ancestors on Main Street won their battle against noble kings, so we can honour their legacy and upgrade our sociey today.
+Let's see how our ancestors on Main Street won their battle against noble kings, so we can honor their legacy and upgrade our society today.

 ![Treaty of Paris](https://en.wikipedia.org/wiki/File:Treaty_of_Paris_by_Benjamin_West_1783.jpg)

 _The American Revolution ended when the USA and the United Kingdom signed the Treaty of Paris (1783).
 The arrogant British nobles were so insulted by the sight of "commoners", they refused to sit with the Americans, and so weren't painted in the official portrait.
-Player gods get their place in history, antagonists erase themselves.
+Player gods get their place in history; antagonists erase themselves.
 I love it!_

-## Society’s Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization
+## Society's Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization

 Entering a new age doesn't require war, peace treaties, and funny unfinished portraits.
 Unfortunately, conflict usually tears down the old age and rings in the new.
 To avoid it while entering the Internet Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 Rousseau's words echo this sentiment: let society enter into the Age of Enlightenment.
 Let the people debate, argue, and collaborate to find out who should operate the government.
 Encourage individuals to become player gods who use modern tools to improve their work and home lives.
 Tell the nobility to return to natural equality.
 Let anyone lead society—if they can solve problems and thereby earn the public's approval and consent.

 Rousseau never said there shouldn't be leaders.
-He said leaders should deserve their spot in charge of the player gods general will.
+He said leaders should deserve their spot in charge of the player god's general will.

 He didn't phrase it like this, of course, but that's what Rousseau basically said.
-He understaood every new age needs a new philosophy that unites the people into thinking of the big picture and making a new player god.
+He understood every new age needs a modern philosophy that unites the people into thinking of the big picture and making a new player god.

 Rousseau's new philosophy says only by updating their ruling philosophy, can the people live happy lives in a healthy society.

 To turn extras into player gods, Rousseau used stories.
-With all the talk of heroes and villians, extras and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.
+With all the talk of heroes and villains, extras, and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.

 So let's explain the three different stories that let Rousseau change the world:

 ===

 **Classic stories**: are good stories about real-life problems.
-A protagonist and their supporters leave their typical day, and build up the courage to think of the big picture; either they act to overcome a newfound problem or no one else will.
+A protagonist leaves her typical day and builds up the courage to think of the big picture.
+Which is she either acts to overcome a newfound problem, or no one else will.

-The ice-caps are melting says the heroic polar bear, and I'm going to teach us all to fish!
+The ice-caps are melting, says the heroic polar bear, and I'm going to teach us all to fish!

 If only it was that simple.
 But that's the point.
-To a protagonst solutions are that simple, and he'll show everyone the way.
+To a protagonist, solutions are that simple, and she'll show everyone the way.

-In a classic story, the protagonist marches on, and antagonist repeatedly tries to stop her.
+In a classic story, the protagonist marches on, and the antagonist repeatedly tries to stop her.
 No one knows who'll win, which makes the heroes all the braver for fighting.
-Both sides fight to create or control levers of power like magic books, big bombs, or the secret lesson that'll teach polar bears how to fish.
+Both sides and their supporters fight to create or control levers of power like magic books, big bombs, or the secret lesson that'll teach polar bears how to fish.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think the big picture is doing whatever they feel like doing.

-The main character is thus selfish and self-important; a con-artist.
-Not because they do not help others, but because they want to be centre of attention even though they don't risk anything to earn it.
+The main character is thus egotistical, selfish, and self-important, a con-artist.
+Not because he does not help others but because he wants to be the center of attention even though they don't risk anything to earn it.

 They're a polar bear who complains about climate change instead of venturing out to learn how to fish.